I beg to move,

 An HMRC report showed that in 2013-14, European economic area nationals paid £12.1 billion more in income tax and national insurance than they took out in tax credits and child benefit in the UK as a whole.
 EU nationals working in Scotland contribute an average of £34,000 to GDP.
 The rights of Scotland’s current EU community must be protected and guaranteed as a matter of principle.
 One in 25 GPs in Scotland is an EU citizen.
 Losing them would affect 226,000 patients.
 Regardless of whether those GPs are allowed to stay in Scotland, the fact is that Brexit has created something of a hostile environment for those who choose to live and work in the UK.
 That may create challenges with retaining EU citizens across the UK, who have contributed so much to our communities.
 Although not necessarily a large sum for some of our EU citizens, asking them to pay £65 per person—the principle of asking people to re-subscribe to their own lives in a country where they have already contributed so much—is something that shames the Government and us as a society.
 It should be scrapped.

 I agree with the hon.
 Lady that we are asking EU citizens to do something unthinkable.
 Many of them have paid tax and national insurance in this country.
-If the SNP is so opposed to what is happening, why does it not back the people’s vote and be straight with the people of Scotland that it is just trying to churn up the argument for independence?
+If the SNP is so opposed to what is happening, why does it not back the people’s vote, or be straight with the people of Scotland that it is just trying to churn up the argument for independence?
 It should be straight with the people and tell them that, or back the people’s vote.

 Sir Roger, you will forgive me for tittering when a Lib Dem asks me to be straight with the people.
 We in the SNP are absolutely straight with the people of Scotland, who are waking up to the fact that they have been misled.
 You do not need to take my word for it; you just need to speak to John Major, your former leader and Prime Minister, who openly says that the people have been misled over Brexit.
 Of course, the people of Scotland were not misled, because we voted overwhelmingly to remain in the EU, but that appears not to matter to the constituents that you represent.